OWASP Top 10 - Broken Access Control

 8. The implementation and configuration of a Web Application Firewall (WAF)

-Recommendation: Because web applications are different and change over time, we recommend performing regular audits and web application penetration tests to identify flawed broken access control vulnerabilities.
+Suggestion: Since web applications are different and change over time, we recommend regular audits and web application penetration tests to identify faulty Broken Access Control vulnerabilities.

-We will find all the security holes for you and guide you through their closure.
+We find all security gaps for you and guide you through closing them.

 To the Web Application Penetration Test